 Use your flashcards to have students answer questions as they enter or exit the classroom.

 This website has several games that you can download for free.
-Some of them are really great and easy to use.
+Some of them are great and easy to use.
 Multiplication.com

 Add Music to Your Routine

 There are so many math songs on YouTube and GoNoodle.
-If you use Google Chrome download the AdBlocker Extension to get rid of the ads.
+If you use Google Chrome, download the AdBlocker Extension to get rid of the ads.

 Play Worksheet Games